RaktimJS/boron/README.md

 - Modify values inside nested structures
 - SQL-like syntax: `SELECT`, `FROM`, `WHERE`, etc.
 - Lightweight and easy to use—no dependencies or bloat

-> Think of it like SQL’s younger cousin who only works with JSON and doesn’t need a whole RDBMS to get stuff done.

 ---